v12technology/fluxtion/docs/sections/helloworld_imperative.md

 </div>
 </div>

-# Executing the example
+# Step 3 - Integrate event processor and connect event stream

-Before publishing events to the EventProcessor it must be initialised by calling init.
-After initialisation event processing is ready, call onEvent() with instances of Event_A or Event_B as required.
+The example [Main method]({{page.example_src}}/Main.java) instantiates the [BreachNotifierProcessor]({{page.example_src}}/generated/BreachNotifierProcessor.java), initialises it and submits events for processing using the onEvent method.
+The init method must be called before submitting events.
+Send event for processing by calling `eventProcessor.onEvent()` with instances of Event_A or Event_B as required.

 The code for instantiating, initializing and sending events is: